 - FASB TRG Memo 6: “Customer options for additional goods and services and nonrefundable upfront fees.”
 October 31 2014.

-- EY, Financial reporting developments: “Revenue from Contracts with Customers.”
-Revised October 2018.
-Section 4.6 “Customer options for additional goods or services.”
+- EY, Financial Reporting Developments: “Revenue from Contracts with Customers.”
+October 2018.
+Section 4.6.

-- FASB & IASB, TRG Memo 6: “Customer options for additional goods and services and nonrefundable upfront fees.”
+- FASB TRG Memo 6: “Customer options for additional goods and services and nonrefundable upfront fees.”
 31 October 2014.